dirigible-ai/dirigible-node/README.md

     userType: 'premium'
   }
 });

-// Mark important steps in your workflow (optional) markWorkflowStep('user-onboarding-start', { userId: '123' });

-// Optional, end the workflow when your process completes endWorkflow({
-  outcome: 'success',
-  finalState: 'user_registered'
-});
 ```

-### 4. Interaction metadata with the decorator
+### 4. Add interaction metadata with the decorator

 Use the `@observeLLM` decorator to add metadata to specific LLM calls: